I was born in the U.S. but grew up overseas on the clear blue Mediterranean Sea. I returned in 1975.

-My mother (more on her later!) was a self-taught consummate chef.
+My mother was a self-taught consummate chef.
 She came from a small village and was taught how to cook by her father.
 She also learned how to sew, knit, crochet, embroider, paint and later had to learn to reinvent herself as the wife of a diplomat.
 Her skills seemed endless to me.

-Mom started her family at 15, and raised 7 children.
+Mom started her family at 15 and raised seven children.
 She participated actively in the lives of her siblings and their children.
 Her skills were passed on to each one of us, and my gratitude to her is unending.
 I am proud to see that her spirit continues through the generations of our family.

 Working with her in the kitchen as she tested and measured recipe ingredients, something she had never done before, I began to understand why the food she cooked was so wonderful and drew such praise.
 Mother poured more than spices and sauces into her cooking.
 She poured love and God's name into every dish.